ajgallant/mtg-downloader/README.md

 - Select the image size and quality from three URIs: small, normal, and large.
 - Asynchronous transfer of images and search results.
+- Support a tokenized file name format specified in a configuration file.
-- Initialize the ``mtg-downloader`` Python module and define interface v1.
+- Publish v1.0 of the ``mtg-downloader`` Python module and define a public interface + classes.
+Exported functions could be renamed, annotated ##Exported## and use additional parameters.

 ## Note